yxrose/Simple-1.8.1/README.txt

 2. Place the Simple folder in your home directory.

 3. Rename your fastq files as follow.
-For the mutant and WT bulks, the names should have the following formats, X.mut.RY.fastq and X.wt.RY.fastq, respectively (note the dots); X is the line name (but you can also omit the "X." part of the name) and "Y" is either 1 or 2.
-E.g., if you sent a pair-end mutant bulk DNA and single-end WT bulk DNA, you could name the three files as follow: lineX.mut.R1.fastq, lineX.mut.R2.fastq and lineX.wt.R1.fastq (mut.R1.fastq, mut.R2.fastq and wt.R1.fastq are also OK).
+For the mutant and WT bulks, the names should have the following formats, trait_X.mut.RY.fastq and trait_X.wt.RY.fastq, respectively (note the dots); trait represent any trait like FT (flowering time), X is the line name (but you can also omit the "X." part of the name) and "Y" is either 1 or 2.
+E.g., if you sent a pair-end mutant bulk DNA and single-end WT bulk DNA, you could name the three files as follow: FT_lineX.mut.R1.fastq, FT_lineX.mut.R2.fastq and FT_lineX.wt.R1.fastq (the wild_cards for recognize files is : FT*mut*, and FT*wt*).
 Use only letters and underscores.

 4. Place the renamed fastq files in the fastq folder located in the Simple folder.

 5. Open the folder "scripts" inside Simple; open the data_base.txt file.
 Locate your species in the first column and copy it.
 Open the file simple_variables.sh inside the folder "scripts" with a text editor and paste the species name you've just copied to replace "Arabidopsis_thaliana" as the species name (e.g., this line should look like: my_species=Arabidopsis_thaliana or my_species=Oryza_sativa_Japonica).
 Save the file.

-6. If you would like to have specific names for your output files, open the simple_variables.sh file and change the line variable from “EMS” to your line name.
-Letters and underscores only.
-This name will be the prefix to all of your file names in the output folder.
+6. Assign a trait name that correspond to your renamed fastq file in simple_variables.sh.
+For this instance, it's "FT". trait=FT.

 7. In the same file, simple_variables.sh choose the path to your Java1.8 executable in line 6.
 Since some computers and servers have more than one Java running, Java1.8 might not be the default version.
 On my server it is /usr/bin/java.